packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 You will need to add:
 * An A record (IPv4 address) for example.com
 * An AAAA record (IPv6 address, if IPv6 connectivity is present) for example.com

+## A helpful and optional note

+Use `tmux` when following through with this guide.

+Not only will this help you not lose your place if you disconnect, it will let you have multiple terminal windows inside it for separate contexts (root user vs. mastodon user).

+You can install `tmux` from the package manager:
+`apt -y install tmux`